npm/npm/doc/cli/npm-update.md

 ### Updating Globally-Installed Packages

-`npm update -g` will apply the `update` action to each globally- installed package that is `outdated` -- that is, has a version that is different from `latest`.
+`npm update -g` will apply the `update` action to each globally installed package that is `outdated` -- that is, has a version that is different from `latest`.